-Health and social issues are at the forefront of policy and public concern today.
-This programme will help you to understand the diverse nature of these issues and the way in which policies aimed at addressing them are formed and implemented.
+Health and social issues are at the forefront of many current policy concerns.
+This programme will help you to understand the nature of these issues and how policies and interventions are formed and delivered.

 You will be given the opportunity to complete a valuable work placement and will benefit from our excellent links with local employers.

 Our School of Interdisciplinary Studies is based in Dumfries, where you can join a friendly student community in the beautiful south-west of Scotland.
 Undergraduate subjects you can study on this campus are:

 - Environmental Science & Sustainability